Video mode initialization and transition to protected mode

 }

-If A20 is disabled, we try to enable it with a different method which you can find in a20.c.
-For example, it can be done with a call to the 0x15 BIOS interrupt with AH=0x2041.
+If the A20 gate is disabled, the kernel will try to enable it using different methods which you can find in enable_a20 function.
+For example, it can be done with a call to the 0x15 BIOS interrupt with AH register set to 0x2041.
+If this function finished with a failure, print an error message and call the function die which will stop the process of the kernel setup.

 After the A20 gate is successfully enabled, the reset_coprocessor function is called: